Tanish-7D/OCFinal/README.md

 A new Flutter project created with FlutLab - https://flutlab.io

+Summary of App - This app gives the user a look into the enviornmental steps they can take to better their community Purpose of App - This app allows the user an insight into the enviornment science world and how they can better influence their community

+## FlutLab Read Me v
 ## Getting Started

 A few resources to get you started if this is your first Flutter project: